What you need to know about us

 Patricia J. Sulak, M.D. is the founder and director of the Scott & White Sex Education Program.
 Her responsibilities include overseeing curriculum content and conducting sex education seminars for parents, teachers, healthcare professionals and various civic and community organizations.
 On May 6, 1999, she was presented with the "Heroes for Children" award by the Texas State Board of Education.
 Dr. Sulak is a Professor at the Texas A&M Health Science Center College of Medicine, Temple, Texas and on staff in the Department of Obstetrics and Gynecology at Scott & White Memorial Hospital and Clinic.
 Dr. Sulak is board certified by the American Board of Obstetrics and Gynecology, a Fellow of the American College of Obstetricians and Gynecologists, and a Board Examiner for the American Board of Obstetrics and Gynecology.
 She received the "Distinguished Alumni" award in 2006 from her medical school, the University of Texas Health Science Center at San Antonio, School of Medicine.

 Blair Murphy is the Program Manager for the Scott & White Wellness & Sexual Health program, overseeing operations, finance, marketing, and strategic growth of the multi-faceted community wellness program for adolescents and adults.
-The adolescent program promotes healthy relationships and health risk avoidance, and in 2009, it was the most commonly used sex education curriculum in Texas.
 Her passion is evident in her community involvement, developing free community education programs such as Girls ROCK!, Teen Health Month, and others for Scott & White Healthcare.
 In March 2013, Blair graduated from Upper Iowa University with her Master in Public Administration with a Nonprofit Organizations emphasis.
 She received her Bachelors of Science in Healthcare Administration from Upper Iowa University.
 In 2009, she received the Yellow Rose Award of Texas from Governor Perry in recognition for her outstanding volunteer work.
-Currently, she is considering a PhD to further her studies, with the goal to leverage community education programs to improve the quality of preventative healthcare and study cost reduction for healthcare organizations.

 Sandy Adair, B.S.